Protesters injured during clashes with Columbus police sue - WHIZ News

 The legal action asserts that the physical harm resulted from gross negligence, under-trained personnel and violations of protesters’ constitutional rights, including those guaranteed by the First Amendment.

-City Attorney Zach Klein told The Columbus Dispatch he couldn’t comment directly on the complaint, which also seeks 17 police and racial justice policy changes by the city.
+City Attorney Zach Klein said he couldn’t comment directly on the complaint, which also seeks 17 police and racial justice policy changes by the city.

-“Overall, we need to transform the culture of justice in Columbus,” he told the newspaper.
+“Overall, we need to transform the culture of justice in Columbus,” he said in an emailed statement.
 “That’s why I’ve been working diligently on reforms to address the city’s response to the ongoing protests as well as systemic changes needed to improve police-community relations.”

 According to the lawsuit, Tammy Fournier Alsaada, lead plaintiff in the case, was pepper-sprayed without provocation after receiving permission to walk through a line of police to discuss the arrests of some protesters.